Aatrick/-NO-ROOT-battery-optimization/README.md

 Now simply open the bat file and it should set it all up for you

+Just to be sure of the persistency of the settings you should additionally enter the command

+``adb shell device_config set_sync_disabled_for_tests persistent``

 For explanation on what each setting does please do refer to the deviceidle-settings-ex.txt file which is an extract of the source code of the android [DeviceIdleController.java](https://android.googlesource.com/platform/frameworks/base/+/refs/heads/android10-c2f2-release/services/core/java/com/android/server/DeviceIdleController.java)

 ### Whitelist